Tornous/Game-Hub/Contrbuting/CONTRIBUTING.md

 When to make an issue is up to you!
 Although we recommed for you to make an issue when there needs to be a `file update, feature added, or a bug fix` we will still awnser your questions on an issue... we would want you to ask a question in the `Discussions` section though...
 ## Pull Requests
 Only do this when you know what you are doing because you are ***CHANGING THE CODE!!!!*** and if you are put your name and/or username in the `CONTRIBUTORS` file (this is not required) and make sure you enter your changes in the `CHANGELOG.md` file or it will be declined
+## Required Items
+Please see the README.md file in the Required Items folder